linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Loss of Gold by Germany

 "In recent weeks additions to this country's gold stock, which have been continuous since last autumn, greatly increased in volume.
 In addition to the inflow of gold from Argentina and Canada, a large amount of gold, which had previously been held under earmark for foreign account, was released in the United States.
 This release of gold was connected with a largescale withdrawal of short-time funds from the German market.
-During the period from May 31 to June 23 the Reichsbank lost  $230,000,000 in gold and$ 20,000,000 in foreign exchange, with the consequence that its reserves were reduced close to the minimum required by law."
+During the period from May 31 to June 23 the Reichsbank lost  \$230,000,000 in gold and\$ 20,000,000 in foreign exchange, with the consequence that its reserves were reduced close to the minimum required by law."

 -Federal Reserve Bulletin